 Dorsey School of Business, Inc. acquired 100% of Taylor Town School of Beauty, Inc. in 2011, and the institution is doing business as Dorsey School of Beauty.
 The corporation is governed by a board of directors, which appoints the officers of the corporation.
-Dorsey Schools' current corporate officers are detailed below.
 Dorsey School of Business, Inc. is owned by a holding company, Dorsey School of Business Holding, Inc. ("Dorsey Holding"), and the owners of Dorsey Holding are Quad Partners III, LLC and Gemini Investors III, LP.
-Any questions about the ownership and governance of Dorsey Schools should be directed to the president of the institution at the corporate offices of Dorsey Schools, which are located at 31799 John R Road, Madison Heights, Michigan 48071
+Any questions about the ownership and governance of Dorsey Schools should be directed to the president of the institution at the corporate offices of Dorsey Schools, which are located at 31799 John R Road, Madison Heights, Michigan 48071.